Tuesday / February 5 / 2019

 Then the letter turned to rage.
 “Edmund the base, they call me. ...EDMUND THE BASE!!! … I shall have had enough!!!”
 He recounted his childhood, watching his father abandon his mother to ruin.
 “I am more than what’s perceived of me,” he wrote.

 In the end, he created a heartbreaking image of Edmund trying to acquire the trappings of legitimacy as a child.
 “I have such fond memories of following & mimicking you when you weren’t looking.
 Dressing in your finest attire and returning to your library while you and Father were away. … Just imagining what it must feel like to be wholly accepted, to be… legitimate.
 Cursed word that I so fervently long for!!!
 NO!!
 No longer will I spend my hours residing in your shadows.
 Fare thee well, brother, the time for me to act quickly approaches.
 Godspeed, Edmund.”

 Everyone was stunned by the force of the letter.
-“I don’t know how your story matched up exactly with mine,” said our Gloucester, who explained that he also imagined his character leaving his illegitimate son at the brothel with his mother as a young child, as well as many other details that he hadn’t shared with us yet.
+“I don’t know how your story matched up exactly with mine,” said our Gloucester, who explained that he also imagined his character leaving his illegitimate son with his mother as a young child, as well as many other details that he hadn’t shared with us yet.
 These guys have a mind-meld going on!